dscape/rewrite/README.md

         </resource>
       </routes>

 Routes are [matched in the order you specified][17] and they can be [nested][18].
-Then they are dispatched to a action according to what's described in [Mapping to Function][26]. `rewrite` also enables you to hide specific routes from users given specific constraints.
+They are dispatched dispatched to a resource XQuery file [providing the action as a request field][26].

+`rewrite` also enables you to hide specific routes from users given specific constraints.

 `rewrite` is designed to work with [MarkLogic][2] Server only.
 However it can easily be ported to another product that understands XQuery and has similar capabilities. `rewrite` is heavily inspired in the [Rails 3.0 routing][4].